 Matzo Ball Fun Time #3: Pan-Fried Matzo Balls

 With chicken-stuffed and chicken-wrapped matzo balls behind me, I thought I was done.
-But I still had some spare uncooked matzo ball batter, enough to make a dozen bite-sized matzo ball-lets.
-After I cooked them, I thought to myself, you know, these kind of look like gnocchi.
+But I still had some spare uncooked matzo ball batter, enough to make a dozen bite-size matzo ball-lets.
+After I cooked them, I thought to myself, You know, these kind of look like gnocchi.
 And if there's one thing better than gnocchi, it's pan-frying those gnocchi in a little butter until they turn crispy, then saucing them with browned butter and sage or a simple cream sauce.

 As it turns out, you can do the exact same thing with matzo balls.
-I give you Yiddishe gnocchi.
+I give you: yiddishe gnocchi.

 As with our chicken skin–wrapped matzo balls, you want to dry out the surface of the cooked matzo balls by leaving them in the fridge or next to an open window.
 If you're in a rush, blotting the balls with some paper towels will get you most of the way there.

 Then cook them in a skillet over medium heat until they crisp up, tossing them as needed.
 If you have leftover full-sized matzo balls, slice them into thick rounds and pan-fry them just the same way.
 You may have to call them matzo ball medallions instead of matzo ball gnocchi, but they'll taste just as good.

 And there you have it: three ways to turn a simple holiday staple into

 a pile of dirty dishes something way more fun.
 I feel like this is just the tip of the matzo ball iceberg, so tell me: What crazy things do you do with matzo balls?
 Share your favorite tricks in the comments.